IBM/model-evaluation-workbench/README.md

 - Copy username, password, and url values and save it as a text file.
 These credentials are required in later steps.
 - Click on `Launch Tool`
 - Click `Create Model`
+- If the Cloud Object Storage instance is already created, then use the same else you will have to create on.
+> Note: When creating your Object Storage service, select the ``Free`` storage type in order to avoid having to pay an upgrade fee.
 - Enter a project name and select this particular NLC instance name and click `Create`
 - On the right hand side of the screen there is a browse button.
 Click on the browse button and select the file `../src/main/data/NLC_import_Training1.csv`
 - Click on the checkbox against the file just uploaded under section `2.
 Add from Project`